themasterofno/jungle-2/README.md

-its stuck on a loading screen but you saw me play https://themasterofno.github.io/jungle-2/
+its stuck on a loading screen here but you saw me play in class https://themasterofno.github.io/jungle-2/